ObserveRTC/client-monitor-js/README.md

-ObserveRTC Client Integration Core Library
+ObserveRTC Client Integration Javascript Library
 ---

-@observertc/client-observer-js is a client side library to process [WebRTCStats](https://www.w3.org/TR/webrtc-stats/) and to integrate you app to observertc components.
+@observertc/client-monitor-js is a client side library to monitor [WebRTCStats](https://www.w3.org/TR/webrtc-stats/) and to integrate you app to observertc components.

 Table of Contents:
  * [Quick Start](#quick-start)